 Benjamin Schwarz is the national editor of the American Conservative magazine and consulting editor at large for Yale University Press, where he is responsible for bolstering the Press’s list of books in the arts, humanities, social sciences, and cultural criticism.
-He is a visiting scholar at the Center for Social Theory and Comparative History at UCLA, where he is at work on a revisionist biography of Churchill, to be published by HarperCollins.
+He is at work on a revisionist biography of Churchill, to be published by HarperCollins.
+From 2013 to 2014 he was a visiting scholar at the Center for Social Theory and Comparative History at UCLA.

 From 2000 to 2013 Schwarz was literary and national editor of the Atlantic.
 The Los Angeles Times wrote that Schwarz had “reshaped the venerable magazine’s book section into the shrewdest, best-written and most surprising cultural report currently on offer between slick covers.”
 The writers he recruited as regular contributors to the Books section included Christopher Hitchens, Clive James, Perry Anderson, Joseph O’Neill, Terry Castle, Caitlin Flanagan, Sandra Tsing Loh, and B.R.
 Myers.
 Articles in Schwarz’s section were National Magazine Award finalists or winners in the Criticism category from 2000 to 2009.
 The subjects of his articles, essays, and reviews ranged from fashion to the American South, from current fiction to the archaeology, from foreign policy to architecture, from the history of slavery to the history of childhood, and from international economics to Hollywood.
 The Columbia Journalism Review described Schwarz as “the magazine’s in-house intellectual.”